top of page

 The actions you avoid after a crash can be just as important as what you do.
 Certain mistakes can seriously damage your insurance claim or legal case.

-Even a simple apology can be taken as an admission of fault.
+1. Avoid Apologizing: Even a simple apology can be taken as an admission of fault.
 Stick to the facts and avoid speculating about what caused the accident.

-Leaving before exchanging information or without a police report can harm your claim and may even violate the law in some situations.
+2. Do Not Leave the Scene: Leaving before exchanging information or without a police report can harm your claim and may even violate the law in some situations.

-Waiting days or weeks to see a doctor allows insurance companies to argue that your injuries were not caused by the accident.
+3. Do Not Delay Medical Treatment: Waiting days or weeks to see a doctor allows insurance companies to argue that your injuries were not caused by the accident.

-Insurance adjusters are trained to ask questions that can minimize or deny your claim.
+4. Do Not Give a Recorded Statement: Insurance adjusters are trained to ask questions that can minimize or deny your claim.
 You are not required to provide a recorded statement without legal advice.

-Photos, comments, or updates can be taken out of context and used against you later, even if they seem harmless.
+5. Do Not Post on Social Media: Photos, comments, or updates can be taken out of context and used against you later, even if they seem harmless.

-Early settlement offers are often far lower than what your claim may actually be worth, especially before the full extent of injuries is known.
+6. Do Not Accept a Quick Settlement: Early settlement offers are often far lower than what your claim may actually be worth, especially before the full extent of injuries is known.

 No obligation.
 No pressure.
-Just answers
+Just answers.

-When to Speak With a Lawyer After a Car Accident
+When to Speak with a Lawyer After a Car Accident

 You should consider speaking with a lawyer if:

-• You were injured or sought medical treatment
+• You were injured or sought medical treatment.

-• The other driver denies fault
+• The other driver denies fault.

-• An insurance company is pressuring you for a statement or settlement
+• An insurance company is pressuring you for a statement or settlement.

-• You're unsure what your claim is actually worth
+• You're unsure what your claim is actually worth.

 A brief consultation can help you understand your rights and avoid costly mistakes, especially in the early stages of a claim.